eregon/app2engine/README.md

 Convert a Rails 3 app to an Engine.

-The structure of a standard Rails application is very similar to what you need for an Engine.

-But a few details need to be changed.
+The structure of a standard Rails application is very similar to what you need for an Engine, but a few details need to be changed.

 This tool intend to do most of them for you.

+## enginex

+[`enginex`](http://github.com/josevalim/enginex) from José Valim is a similar tool, except it generates the structure of an Engine instead of converting.

+If app2engine does not work as expected, I recommend to use enginex, since it is likely more up-to-date and made by a member of the Rails core team.

+app2engine however keep all its interest as a light solution for converting applications.

 ## Install